HarryShiL/HarryShiL.github.io/index.md

 ## News
 * Our team is hiring！Please drop me a message if interested.
 * We have a few positions for research interns.
-Please contact me if you are interesed in LLM for Rec or IR.
+Please contact me if you are interested in LLM for Rec or IR.

 ## Experience
 * July 2018 - present, Staff Algorithm Engineer, Baidu Inc.